kanha165/ai-animal-classifier/README.md

 ## 📄 License

-This project is for educational and portfolio purposes.
+This project is for educational and portfolio use.

 ---

 ## ❤️ Acknowledgment

-Built with passion using Deep Learning and modern web technologies.
+Built with passion using Deep Learning & AI.

 ---

 ## 🚀 Future Improvements

+* Real-time webcam classification
-* Multi-animal detection (object detection)
+* Multi-object detection
-* Cloud deployment (AWS / Render)
+* Cloud deployment
 * Mobile app integration
-* Real-time webcam classification

 ---